Skip to main content

 Configuring the Filter tool

-1. In your pipe, add your data source.
+3. In Pipe builder, add your data source.

 Tip